 4. Translocation: The shifting or transfer of a set of genes or part of a chromosome to a non-homologous one is known as translocation.
 There is no addition or loss of genes, only the rearrangement occurs.
 This rearrangement may lead to phenotype changes pertaining to the new environment.
 It can cause difficulties in the development of egg, sperm or zygote.
 These often result in miscarriages and children born with disabilities.

-- Reciprocal translocation, here segment of two chromosome gets interchanged
+- Reciprocal translocation, here segment of two chromosomes gets interchanged

 - Robertsonian translocation, here an entire chromosome attaches to another chromosome